 L-Ri Students- Ms. Bawden email@example.com

-We hope this helps you navigate this spring and all the big things happening.
+We hope this helps you navigate this fall and all the big things happening.

 All the best, CHS Counseling Department

 Transcript Requests: In order to send transcripts for college applications, scholarship programs, N.C.A.A. eligibility, or almost anything else you would need a transcript for, past and present students must register with Parchment to send their transcripts electronically.
 Transcripts include A.C.T. scores taken at Capital High School during a student’s junior year.
 A.C.T., retake scores are added after scores are received by A.C.T.

 We have created unique registration codes for all current students, you can access the site without one, but it streamlines the process and makes it easier to get your transcript sent on time.